• Contact us

 What’s interesting about Carbon 60?

-Carbon 60 fullerene and other buckyballs have a number of properties that make them very interesting to researchers and industry.
+Carbon 60 fullerene and other buckyballs have several properties that make them very interesting to researchers and industry.

-And research in 2012 on the toxicity of Carbon 60 showed that not only was it not toxic at all to rats, but that it almost doubled their lifespan, possibly due to the fact that it is a highly effective antioxidant, with the ability to “mop up” free radicals hundreds of times better than standard anti-oxidants.
+And research in 2012 on the toxicity of Carbon 60 showed that not only was it not toxic at all to rats, but that it almost doubled their lifespan, possibly as a result of its high levels of antioxidant activity, with the ability to “mop up” free radicals hundreds of times better than standard anti-oxidants.

 What is Carbon 60 used for?